 \section{Introduction}

-Networks are a powerful tool used to analyze complex systems: agents are represented as nodes, and pairwise interactions between agents are recorded as edges between these nodes.
-Examples of fields of applications include biology, where networks may be used to describe protein-protein interactions; ecology, where they may represent food webs \cite{Foodweb} or spatial distributions in crop diversity networks \cite{CropNet}; ethnology, where networks summarize relationships or trades between individuals or communities \cite{FoodSharing, NetworkMarginality}; sociology, where the recent development of online social networks offers unprecedented possibilities while fostering new challenges \cite{SocNet}.
-Real-life networks are often modeled as realizations of random graphs or, equivalently, as noisy versions of more structured networks.
-In this setting, recovering the ``noiseless" version of the graph, i.e. estimating the underlying probabilities of interactions between agents, is a key problem that has recently gained considerable attention (see, e.g., \cite{kloppgraphon, gaographon, GaoBiclustering, gaucher, spectralGraphon}).
+Networks are powerful tools to analyse complex systems: agents are represented as nodes, and pairwise interactions between agents are recorded as edges between these nodes.
+Examples of fields of applications include biology, where networks may be used to describe protein-protein interactions; ecology, where they may represent food webs \cite{Foodweb} or spatial distributions in crop diversity networks \cite{CropNet}; ethnology, where networks summarise relationships or trades between individuals or communities \cite{FoodSharing, NetworkMarginality}; sociology, where the recent development of online social networks offers unprecedented possibilities while fostering new challenges \cite{SocNet}.
+Those real-life networks are often modelled as realisations of random graphs or, equivalently, as noisy versions of more structured networks.
+In this setting, recovering the ``noiseless" version of the graph, i.e. estimating the underlying probabilities of interactions between agents, is a key problem that has recently gained considerable attention (see, e.g., \cite{kloppgraphon, GaoBiclustering, gaucher, spectralGraphon}).
 Most of the proposed methods are based on models describing the connectivity of the majority of nodes.
 However, in many examples those models fail to describe networks containing a small number of outliers nodes with abnormal behaviour.
 Following Hawkins \cite{Hawkins}, we define an outlier as ``an observation that deviates so much from other observations as to arouse suspicion that it was generated by a different mechanism".